The Healthiest Red Wines—and Which Ones to Buy

 The verdict is in: red wine is not guilty of causing stomach fat!
 Phew.
 You can get away with one five-ounce glass here and there during your week and still pull up those skinny jeans with ease.
 And it’s not news that wine is a source of antioxidants, but do you actually know how they benefit you or where they even come from?
 And which wines are even more wonderful than others?

 Of the many nutrients in wine, resveratrol is the predominant compound that’s packed with antioxidant properties.
 It’s sourced from dark-skinned berries, and according to the Mayo Clinic, resveratrol may be the antioxidant responsible for protecting blood vessels from damage, reducing levels of harmful LDL cholesterol, and preventing blood clots!
 What we’re trying to say is that you can take a break and pour yourself a glass of the good stuff with total confidence.
 But make sure you’re stocking your cabinet with the best amounts of resveratrol—and for a reasonable price!
-Check out your options below and then be sure to watch our video on How to Make Wine Last Longer!
+Check out your options below and then be sure to find out how to make wine last longer!

 Not only is a five-ounce glass of pinot noir only 121 calories, it also contains the highest concentration of resveratrol than any other wine, says a paper published in the American Journal of Enology and Viticulture.
 Never had pinot noir before?
 No problem!
 Here are two superb selections that are worth a taste.

 Steal: Pepperwood Grove Pinot Noir